TheRenegadeCoder/sample-programs/archive/o/octave/README.md

 # Sample Programs in Octave

+> [!NOTE]
+> **This page is auto-generated.
+DO NOT EDIT!**

 Welcome to Sample Programs in Octave!
-To find documentation related to the Octave code in this repo, look [here.](https://sampleprograms.io/languages/octave)
+To find documentation related to the Octave code in this repo, look [here](https://sampleprograms.io/languages/octave).

 ## Sample Programs List - 14/38 :thinking: